 Family-friendly: Kids will love clambering aboard the caboose.
 Make a day of it in Long Lake Park with a stop at the large sandy beach (one of the best in the Twin Cities in our opinion) and one of the playgrounds.

-Family-friendly: Explore the new visitor center, tour the historic farmhouse, lend your hand at farm chores, and check in on the animals.
+Explore the new visitor center, tour the historic farmhouse, lend your hand at farm chores, and check in on the animals.
 You’ll develop a whole new appreciation for modern conveniences at this farm permanently set in the 19850’s.
 Open June through Labor Day. $8-$12/pp.

 The historic Pierre Bottineau house is only open for special programs and by appointment.
 This restored 1854 wood-framed house has been transformed into a mini museum of the life of frontiersman Pierre Bottineau.

-Family-friendly: Even if a visit to the historic house is not in the cards, Elm Creek Park Reserve has a giant playground, a swimming pond and a nature center to interest kids.
+Family-friendly: Even if an indoor visit to the historic house is not in the cards, Elm Creek Park Reserve has a giant playground, a swimming pond and a nature center to interest kids.